 Courtesy of Cumbria Archives, another ancestor puzzle has been cleared up this past week.
 But there is still more to find out, as is usually the case.

 Mary Walker was my 5th great grandmother.
-I have yet to discover her birth or baptism, but I believe I now at least know a little more about her life.
+I believe that Mary was baptised at St James, Whitehaven, Cumberland on the 16th July 1788 to a William Walker, and I now at least know a little more about her life.

 On the 14th September 1812, Mary Walker and William Benson married at Millom, Cumberland, England.
 The witnesses were Mary Dobson, Ellenor Walker and John Newton.

 My 4th great grandmother, Eleanor Benson, was baptised to William and Mary at Millom on the 5th November 1812.

 I found an announcement in the 15th December 1849 edition of the Kendal Mercury of Eleanor’s marriage to my 4th great grandfather, Robert Holme(s), but interestingly her uncle, George Benson, rather than her dad’s name was mentioned in the announcement, leading me to believe that her dad, William Benson, at least must have died, possibly also her mum, Mary Walker by the December of 1849.